PTI-Clima/quality_control/README.md

 - First version on GitHub, based on the work that Miquel Tomás did back in 2016
 - Giving package structure
 - Implementation of test functions
 - Update README with installation instructions

+### Version 1.1.0, June 2023.

+1. Organize input and output paths to distinguish between AEMET and SIAR data.
+2. Write output files in compressed format (.gz).
+3. Fix a problem with some metadata files that were overwriting each other.
+4. Fix a bug with radiation quality control process.

 ---